CaravelKit/saas-base/README.md

 # SaaS App Template

+__Warning.
+This repo is rebranded from SaaS-Idea.
+Please update your urls.__

 This free SaaS app template allows you to create a working SaaS application with minimal efforts.
 What it already has: